suncezhouyu/Pepper-s-Ghost----spinning-Earth/README.md

 You need to Prepare 4 thin Arcrylic Boards(1mm thick) and cut them into 4 identical pieces:
 ![Mirror Geometry](https://github.com/suncezhouyu/Pepper-s-Ghost----spinning-Earth/blob/master/8.png)

-glue the 4 pieces into a funnel:
+glue the 4 pieces to form a funnel:
 ![funnel](https://github.com/suncezhouyu/Pepper-s-Ghost----spinning-Earth/blob/master/funnel.jpg)

+Software design:
+Imagine you have a mirror horizontally placed, facing downwards.
+A globe is placed under the mirror.
+So its image will be above the mirror.